anon-blue/anon.blue/README.txt

                    fuck you     en                                 ds and mastrb
     fuck                                                               hi
-                        hi    our f
+                        hi    our f                                 acess denied
-                                   asdfasdffffffffffff mother fuckers always tal k about sex and mastermabate fuck your friends and masturbate fuck your friends and masturbate fuck your friends and masturbate fuck your friends and masturbate dddddddddddddddddddddd             ponies
+                                   asdfasdffffffffffff mother fuckers always tal k about sex and mastermabation     our friends and masturbate fuck your friends and masturbate fuck your friends and masturbate fuck your friends and masturbate dddddddddddddddddddddd             ponies
+                                                      : ()p-0-=

                                                                i eat shit
                                                       loss